jindalk/latch_checker/README.md

 # latch_checker
-This checks if latch pod is running every night
+Runs every night to check if latch pod is still running